Nick2bad4u/Uptime-Watcher-Docusaurus/docs/electron/electron/events/middleware/functions/createValidationMiddleware.md

 `ValidatorMap`\<`T`\>

-Map of event names to validator functions
+Map of event names to their validator functions.

 ## Returns

 [`EventMiddleware`](../../TypedEventBus/type-aliases/EventMiddleware.md)

-EventMiddleware function
+EventMiddleware function that validates event data before processing.

 ## Remarks

-This middleware validates event data before processing.
-It supports both simple boolean validators and detailed validators that can provide specific error messages.
+If validation fails, the event is blocked and an error is logged.
+Throws on validation failure.

 ## Example